yibo-geomatique/dashboard/Data/Datasources.md

 ## Datasource-naming-policy
 * Using the source usual name and add then -UK, -FR, -DE if the product is specific to a given country

-## Datasource-description-template
-* **URI**  : If there exists one or more URIs for this product put them here.
-Note BB: on-going work at EuroSDR to create a Knowledge Graph of digital assets, could be connected here.
-* **Documentation** : Links to existing documentation, preferably online
-* **Feedback** : Specific feedback (from reading the documentation, from using some of the data, etc) relevant to SUBDENSE, Identification of aspects useful for SUBDENSE, quote or explicit important properties of the source to have in mind during data interpretation, computing indicators, compute evolution data, integration, biases detection etc